bnaucler/ql/README.md

 # ql / quicklist
 Quicklist is a tool for creating / sharing lists.
 For oneself or sharing with others.
 It's built to have a minimal and intuitive UI without clutter and low requirements for backend capacity.
+The UI is optimized for mobile (portrait) usage, and proportions will look odd during desktop use.

 ## Building
 `bin/build.sh` creates the `bin/ql` binary.

+## Dependencies
+`ql.go` requres import of `bbolt` which serves as the database and `bcrypt` for password hashing.
+No additional libraries or frameworks are required.

 ## Usage
 Output of `bin/ql -h`: